 It was my 5th year of professional coding when I decided to try myself as a designer.
 It meant no more sleepless nights of boring debugging as well as a way more certainty in what I was doing.

 For many companies I worked, big and small.
-Yet I was never a star designer, and all of my projects were quite ordinary.
+Yet I was never a "star" ui/ux designer, and all of my projects were quite ordinary.

 One day I was stretching on the floor in my rental apartment in Moscow, a green IKEA rug under me, trying to figure out why my life is so common.
 Ordinary food, average clothes, riding subway… Have you ever seen Moscow subway?

-Meanwhile, a lot of cool guys were featuring their amazing stuff on Behance, giving interviews, making loads of cash and showing off on Instagram.
+Meanwhile, a lot of cool website designers were featuring their amazing stuff on Behance and Dribbble, giving interviews, making loads of cash and showing off on Instagram.
 Why it's not me, I thought.
 Why am I not good enough to be in their place?

 Following this rule soon made my results much better.
 Some more years of hard work gave me the level of competence I always wanted to get.
 I got used to provide every customer as much assistance as I wished to get myself.